 - 1. Percentage of NHS bridges in good condition - 2.
 Percentage of NHS bridges in poor condition - Congestion Not required in Vermont because we don't exceed national air quality standards - National Highway System Reliability - 1.
-Interstate travel time reliability - 2.
-Non-Interstate NHS travel time reliability - 3.
-Freight reliability measure (truck travel time) - Greenhouse Gas (GHG) Emissions Tailpipe CO2 Emissions on the NHS
+Interstate travel time reliability: Percent of the person-miles traveled on the Interstate that are reliable - 2.
+Non-Interstate NHS travel time reliability: Percent of person-miles traveled on the non-Interstate NHS that are reliable - 3.
+Freight reliability measure: Truck Travel Time Reliability (TTTR) Index - Greenhouse Gas (GHG) Emissions Tailpipe CO2 Emissions on the NHS No targets to report as of Spring 2023.

 Having established the measures, it's up to state DOTs and MPOs to set quantifiable targets to gauge progress toward national goals.
-The schedule to establish targets, varies by measure.
+The schedule to establish targets varies by measure.
 Federal regulations generally have state DOTs set performance targets in the various categories and then give MPOs another 180 days to either adopt the State targets or establish their own.

 In addition to the FHWA, the Federal Transit Administration (FTA) has a performance management program as well.
-Their program establishes a system to monitor and manage public transportation assets for improved safety, reliability and performance with the goal of maintaining transit assets in a State of Good Repair (SGR).
-Green Mountain Transit (GMT formerly CCTA), under this program, is tasked with developing a Transit Asset Management (TAM) Plan to include the following elements:
+Their program establishes a system to monitor and manage public transportation assets for improved safety, reliability, and performance with the goal of maintaining transit assets in a State of Good Repair (SGR).
+Under this program, Green Mountain Transit is tasked with developing a Transit Asset Management (TAM) Plan to include the following elements:

-- An inventory of their capital assets.
+- An inventory of their capital assets

 - Condition assessment of these assets

 - Description of the analytic or support tool used to prioritize investments

-- Investment prioritization
+- Investment prioritization .